CFES Mentorship Medal

 Mentorship is recognized as a critical part of professional and academic development and is vital to the health of any professional community.
 With this award, CFES/ recognizes an earth scientist from Canadian industry, academia or government.
 The award is given annually, provided someone who meets the criterion is nominated.

 The sole criterion for the award is excellence in mentoring over a sustained period of time.
-Nominations for the 2020 CFES Mentorship Medal will be accepted until January 15, 2020.
-Guidelines and nomination process are included in the nomination form which is available to download here.
+The call for nominations for the 2021 CFES Mentorship Medal will open in Fall 2021.

 Left: Dr. Georgia Pe-Piper receives the CFES mentorship medal from CFES Past President Iain Samson at the GAC-MAC-IAH conference in Québec City in May 2019.